Spring 2009 Issue

 WeCare, a coalition of many social service agencies in the county, brings together educators, ministers, health care workers and other professionals in order to help South Dade communities struggling with health care, education and other social issues.

-“Professor Majka has been instrumental in serving the migrant community in Homestead,” said College of Health Sciences Dean Pegge Bell, PhD.
+“Professor Majka has been instrumental in serving the migrant community in Homestead,” said College of Nursing and Health Sciences Dean Pegge Bell, PhD.
 “His passion for serving this segment of our population has introduced nursing students to the challenges in our community, but also the opportunities when partnerships are formed to identify health care need and direct resources to improve lives.”

 For Christine Hall, a seven-year registered nurse working toward her Bachelor of Science in Nursing, the course has proven to be an experience unlike any other in her academic or professional career.